MRegirouard/OpenSeaScripts/README.md

 	else:
 		print("Asset listed for sale.")
 ```
+### :warning: Sell Duration Limitations
+The sell duration settings may not work as expected.
+OpenSea's date entry method is quite complicated and this was difficult to overcome in the programming.
+However, it still may not work well so it is recommended you keep an eye on it or at least test it out with some dates.
+Here are a few things to keep in mind:
+- Start dates must be in the future, but no more than 30 days in the future.
+- End dates must be past the start date, but no more than 6 months past the start date.
+- The Python module does not check the dates you give it at all, but they will fail on OpenSea.
+The `sell_asset` function will return `False` in this case.
+- Sometimes, the date selector gets "stuck" on a previous date entered.
+It's really inconsistent but changing the date on the calendar below the input fields sometimes helps.
+- This may not work for all localities.
+OpenSea may change the date input order or not in different regions, but this module assumes that OpenSea uses MM/DD/YY as is done in the US.
+- This may not work when dates are in a different year than right now.
+This feature is currently impossible to test as OpenSea doesn't allow edits to year field as it is currently January and the next year is more than the maximum of 6 months away.
+OpenSeaScripts does not do anything with the year value you give it, but there's a chance OpenSea figures it out automatically.

 ## Easily Reconnect to Existing Browser Session
 Selenium allows you to connect to a previously opened browser session.
 You can use this to avoid having to sign in to MetaMask each time you run a script to upload NFT's.
 However, certain things must be done to ensure that the first session stays open.
 <br>